Emerald-Jayde/petalmd-pokemon/README.md

 The pagination for the list of all Pokemon is set to a default limit of 100.
 However, that can be changed by setting the query param `limit=#`.
 * /api/v1/pokemons?page=1&limit=100

+## Tests
+The tests were written using RSpec.
+Make sure to run `bundle install` to ensure all the gems are installed.

+To run RSpec tests, run `rspec`.